Trying to use Skyscanner to find cheap flights to anywhere? Here’s how to find cheap flights to anywhere using Skyscanner whenever you want to travel.

 Either way, Skyscanner’s multi-city feature is perfect for it.

-All you have to do is select the Multi-city option above the flight search, then enter the cities and what day you’ll depart.
+You must select the Multi-city option above the flight search, then enter the cities and what day you’ll depart.

 Then, it’ll compile all the flights into one place for you to pick and choose.